Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: ModTT : a type theory for program modules

-To reconstruct generativity (\cref{sec:hierarchy-and-functors}) in a type theoretic way, we employ a modal separation of effects and distinguish computations of modules from values.
-This is achieved by means of a strong monad, presented judgmentally as a lax modality $\SigCmp$ mediating between the \fbox{$\IsMod{\Gamma}{V}{\sigma}$} and \fbox{$\IsCmp{\Gamma}{M}{\sigma}$} judgments.\footnote{Semantically, a lax modality is exactly the same thing as a strong monad; at this level, the judgmental distinction between a ``value of $\SigCmp{\sigma}$'' and a ``computation of $\sigma$'' is blurred, because one conventionally works up to isomorphism.}
+To reconstruct generativity (\cref{sec:hierarchy-and-functors}) in a type theoretic way, we employ a modal separation of effects and distinguish commands (computations) from values.
+This is achieved by means of a strong monad, presented judgmentally as a lax modality $\SigCmp$ mediating between the \fbox{$\IsMod{\Gamma}{V}{\sigma}$} and \fbox{$\IsCmp{\Gamma}{M}{\sigma}$} judgments.\footnote{A lax modality is exactly the same thing as a strong monad; at this level, the judgmental distinction between a ``value of signature $\SigCmp{\sigma}$'' and a ``command of signature $\sigma$'' is blurred, because one conventionally works up to isomorphism.
+It would therefore be fine to omit the form of judgment $\IsCmp{\Gamma}{M}{\sigma}$ from our language, but we keep it for aesthetic reasons.}

 We also include a reduction rule and a commuting conversion corresponding to the monad laws.